 This sports league offers our students the opportunity to tryout and compete against other schools in inter school competitions.
 We compete at the under 20 level (grades 9 to 12) with boys, girls and co-educational sports teams.
 The leagues provide our students with a unique opportunity to show their school spirit and sportsmanship in friendly competitions.

 The High School division offers a full house league program which incorporates a variety of activities and competitions including athletics, arts, community service and other spirit building events.
-Each TCPS student, as well as, every member of the TCPS teaching faculty, is assigned to 1 of 6 houses.
-The following house names are representative of the 6 most popular university destinations of TCPS graduates.
+Each TCPS student, as well as, every member of the TCPS teaching faculty, is assigned to one of our 4 houses.
+The following house names were voted on TCPS graduates.

 Each student is provided with a House T-shirt at the beginning of the school year in September.
 These T-shirts are worn with other appropriate athletic wear in place of the school uniform on specially designated House Spirit Days over the course of the school year.